davidelucifora/react-to-do/README.md

+# To do List in React.

-Quick to-do list app to learn about state in react
+A quick to do list app developed as an exercise to learn about State in ReactJS.